EDUCAlliance/EDUC-AI-Chatbot/API_DOC.md

 - `replyTo`: The original `message_id` (if provided).
 - `success`: Always `true` if the reply was sent successfully.

+## Onboarding

+If you are interacting with a bot in a `room_token` for the first time, the bot will initiate an onboarding process to configure itself for that room.

+- The first message you send to a new `room_token` will trigger the onboarding.
+- The bot will reply with a series of questions.
+- Your subsequent messages should be direct answers to those questions.
+- Once you have answered all the questions, the onboarding is complete, and the bot will switch to its normal conversational mode.

+The onboarding flow is interactive and happens via the same request/callback mechanism.
+Your client should be prepared to handle a multi-step conversation to complete the setup.

+### Example Onboarding Exchange

+1.  **Client -> API:** `{"message": "Hello", "room_token": "new-room-456", ...}`
+2.  **API -> Callback:** `{"message": "Is this a group chat or a direct message?
+(Please answer with 'group' or 'dm')", ...}`
+3.  **Client -> API:** `{"message": "group", "room_token": "new-room-456", ...}`
+4.  **API -> Callback:** `{"message": "Should I respond to every message, or only when I'm mentioned?
+(Please answer with 'always' or 'on_mention')", ...}`
+5.  ...and so on, until completion.
+6.  **API -> Callback:** `{"message": "Thanks for setting me up!
+I'm ready to help.", ...}`

+After the final message, the next message from the client will be treated as a regular conversation starter.

 ## Error Handling

 - If authentication fails, you will receive HTTP 401 with `Invalid API key.`